AIDS (computer virus)

 AIDS is a DOS computer virus which overwrites COM files.

 Description

 AIDS is the first virus known to exploit the MS-DOS "corresponding file" vulnerability.
 In MS-DOS, if the user enters FOO in the command interpreter, in a directory where both FOO.COM and FOO.EXE exist, then FOO.COM will always be executed.
 Thus, by creating infected COM files, AIDS code will always be executed before the intended EXE file.

-When the AIDS virus activates, it displays the following screen:
+When the AIDS virus activates, it displays the following screen (bracketed comments not in original):